chiara-phillips/chiara-phillips/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Chiara!
 ---
-My mission is to infuse my expertise in remote sensing, machine learning, and geospatial analysis with my superpower for cartographic storytelling to provide actionable insights that can help create a more regenerative and equitable world for generations to come. 🌎✨
+I'm an earth science researcher and GIS solutions engineer on a mission to infuse my expertise in remote sensing, machine learning, and geospatial analysis with my superpower for cartographic storytelling to provide actionable insights that can help create a more regenerative and equitable world for generations to come. 🌎✨

 Some of my personal highlights include: